Reflections

 #SoftwareDevelopment #Tech

 I don't want to be too cynical, but using social media for this purpose does seem like opt-in advertising on some level.
-It's too bad that many with these users will also be manipulated into liking, commenting, buying, sharing, following, radicalizing, and you know, dismantling democracy.
+It's too bad that many of these users will also be manipulated into liking, commenting, buying, sharing, following, radicalizing, and you know, dismantling democracy.

 #Life #SocialMedia #Tech